KannonZenetism/zenetism-field-physics/structural-physics/spx/structural-empirical-interface.md

 - that centropy and entropy can be read as lawful orientations of expression
 - that dimensional operators provide a coherent framework for interpreting structural motion
 - that empirical phenomena may possess metaphysical correspondences
-- that the lattice offers a unified grammar for reading expression across domains
+- that the lattice offers a coherent grammar for reading expression across domains
 - that coherence, orientation, and resonance are structurally primary within Zenetist metaphysics

 These claims are not empirical substitutions.